joshatron/Holiday-Hero/backend/README.md

 For each present, the user can keep track of the status of the present: chosen, ordered, received, wrapped.

 For a detailed breakdown of the API, look [here](api.md).
+For a detailed breakdown of the database, look [here](database.md).